djccarew/watson-vr-custom-classifer-lab/README.md

 ### Docker

-Run the following commands to get a bash shell in a Python environment to run the subsequent commands
+Run the following commands to get a bash shell in a Java+Gradle environment to run the subsequent commands

 `docker run -it --rm -v "$(cd ../ && pwd):/repo"  gradle:slim  bash`